Zja2001/Miku-Bomb/README.md

 # Miku-Bomb

-A fun prank to play on your friends
+A fun prank to play on your friends with a bash bunny

-Runs a bash scripts that plays a new Hatsune Miku every minute for around an hour to an hour and a half
+Runs a bash script that plays a new Hatsune Miku every minute for around an hour to an hour and a half